IR & Diagnostic Services

-The principal engineer, Stephen E. Stone P.E., has completed level III training as an Infrared Thermographer, with more than 18 years’ experience in diagnostic and quantitative radiometric thermography.
-Specific diagnostic applications include trending and diagnostics of mechanical equipment, identification of moisture retention and material defects in fiberglass hulls and assessment of building performance in accordance with North Carolina 2012 Energy Conservation Code requirements.
-Specific quantitative radiometric measurement applications include integration of thermography in support of instrumented product liability and defect investigation testing and analysis.
+The principal engineer, Stephen E. Stone P.E., has completed level III training as an Infrared Thermographer, with more than 22 years’ experience in diagnostic and quantitative radiometric thermography.
+Specific diagnostic applications include trending and diagnostics of mechanical equipment, identification of moisture retention and material defects in marine vessel fiberglass hulls, assessment of structure moisture and water damage, and assessment of building envelope performance in accordance with North Carolina 2012 Energy Conservation Code requirements.
+Specific quantitative radiometric measurement applications include integration of thermography with supporting instrumentation, as necessary, to obtain accurate surface temperature measurements and establish thermal operating characteristics in support of product liability and defect investigation testing and analysis.
 Mr. Stone has collected and analyzed several thousand infrared radiometric images spanning a diverse range of applications, and would welcome the opportunity to discuss the best approach for your specific application.

 The U.S. Department of Energy estimates that “air infiltration can account for 30 percent or more of a home’s heating and cooling costs and contribute to problems with moisture, noise, dust and the entry of pollutants, insects and rodents.
 Reducing infiltration can significantly cut annual heating and cooling costs, improve building durability, and create a healthier indoor environment.”1 Stone Engineering Incorporated utilizes infrared thermography integrated with a calibrated blower door system to evaluate building envelope performance consistent with North Carolina 2012 Energy Conservation Code requirements to provide unbiased professional diagnosis and recommendations to allow clients to identify and prioritize weatherization improvement opportunities and repairs.
 Contact us today to chat about our diagnostic services.